Osteophytic Uncovertebral Joint Disease

 5. Nerve Supply

 Sensory innervation arises from the medial branches of the dorsal rami of adjacent cervical spinal nerves (typically C3–C7).
-These small articular branches relay nociceptive signals from the joint capsule and subchondral bone.
+These small articular branches relay nociceptive signals from the and subchondral bone.
 In degeneration, osteophyte irritation and capsular stretch can elicit pain via these fibers, often referring discomfort to the nape of the neck or peri-scapular region.

 6. Functions of the Uncovertebral Joints

-1. Guidance of Flexion–Extension: By acting as bilateral “rails,” these joints permit smooth flexion and extension while preventing excessive anteroposterior shear.
+1. Guidance of Flexion–Extension: By acting as “rails,” these joints permit smooth flexion and extension while preventing excessive anteroposterior shear.

 2. Limitation of Lateral Translation: The uncinate processes interlock laterally, restricting excessive side-to-side motion and protecting the intervertebral disc.